sanjaysanju06/sanju/angularapp1/README.md

 ## db.json
 it uses a dummy local json server which is used by the service to retrive json data use command json-server --watch db.json
+## update
+this button works when u login->dc->listuers and select row to be updated and this will populate in the form.